chukwupg/dvwa-prestashop-security-audit/dvwa-attack-defend/02-xss-attack.md

 ## Note

-The payload executes each time the browser is refreshed or a new tab is created from the webpage demonstrated persistence.
+The payload executes each time the browser is refreshed demonstrating persistence.